I promised to show you how I stamped my silverware from this post,so I’ve put together a silverware stamping tutorial

 First you need to find some silverware suitable for stamping.
 In my experience it seems like silverplated silverware is easier to stamp than stainless steel.

 They have three different sets listed.
-I used the 1/8″ set that is currently on sale for $4.99.
+I used the 1/8″ set.
 Harbor Freight has things on sale a lot, plus they also have 50% off coupons if you get their flyers or sign up for their email list.

 You might think that I shop here a lot, but not really.
 My husband is their #1 customer though.
 By the looks of his garage, we should probably buy stock in the company.